-So, far, Printiful tends to set the bar a notch higher, if we factor in all its features.
+So, far, Printful tends to set the bar a notch higher, if we factor in all its features.

 Thankfully, there are no signup fees or any minimum order.
-The software allows users to either sell their stuff or buy straight from Printiful.
+The software allows users to either sell their stuff or buy straight from Printful.

-To put it in a nutshell, Printiful gets you on the frontline anytime you need to customize and drop ship any of these products;
+To put it in a nutshell, Printful gets you on the frontline anytime you need to customize and drop ship any of these products;

 - Hoodies and sweatshirts